 The Public Administration Program offers a multi-disciplinary course of study leading to the Master of Public Administration (M.P.A.).
 The M.P.A. degree is designed primarily to prepare students for successful leadership roles and management careers in the public (i.e., governmental and quasi-governmental organizations) and non-profit sectors.
 Students enrolled in the M.P.A.
 Program pursue careers in local, state, or federal agencies of government, non-profit organizations, and special service districts.
 Additionally the M.P.A. degree prepares individuals for further academic study leading to a doctorate in Public Administration, a Ph.D. in Public Policy and Administration, as well as a variety of other disciplines.
 Those employed in public management positions may wish to pursue the M.P.A. in order to broaden educational backgrounds to prepare for increased job responsibilities, or to change career paths.
 Such in-service students currently make up the majority of the M.P.A. student body.

-The Public Administration Program also offers courses of study leading to a Graduate Certificate in Public Management (G.C.P.M.), Graduate Certificate in Research Administration (G.C.R.A.) and Graduate Certificate in Nonprofit Management (G.C.N.M.).
+The Public Administration Program also offers courses of study leading to a Graduate Certificate in Public Management (G.C.P.M.), and Graduate Certificate in Nonprofit Management (G.C.N.M.).
 These programs are designed for individuals who wish to acquire knowledge of public and nonprofit management theory and practices, but who do not find it necessary or feasible to pursue the M.P.A. degree.
 The M.P.A.
 Program also serves pre-service students who have recently completed a bachelor’s degree, who wish to gain entry to a professional career track.
 Students admitted to the M.P.A. are not eligible for the Graduate Certificate in Public Management.

 Accreditation: